 yourdomainname.com/wp-admin or yourdomainname.com/wp-login.php

 Replace “yourdomainname.com” with the website you want to access.
 In some cases, for security reasons, the login url of the website can be different.
-But you will find that you can login to the vast majority of WordPress websites with /wp-admin or /wp-login.php.
+But you will find that you can login to the vast majority of WordPress websites by appending either /wp-admin or /wp-login.php to the domain name.